 If you plan to analyze PCAP file on a machine, install, depending on your needs:

-To install IVRE, you’ll need Python 2.7 or 3 (version 3.4 minimum), with the following modules:
+To install IVRE, you’ll need Python 3.6 minimum, with the following modules:

 - pymongo version 2.7.2 minimum.

 - tinydb, to use the experimental TinyDB backend (this does not require a database server).

 - sqlalchemy and psycopg2 to use the experimental PostgreSQL backend.